Position

 The Medicaid disproportionate share hospital (DSH) program provides payments to safety net hospitals that serve a high proportion of Medicaid beneficiaries and uninsured patients.
 The payments are essential for these hospitals to partially offset their uncompensated care costs from treating low-income patients.
 Because DSH hospitals usually have a low percentage of commercially insured patients, they cannot “cost shift” these losses to private insurance companies.

 As with regular Medicaid payments, states must provide local funds (the percentages vary by state) to receive Federal DSH funds.
-States have flexibility in determining the distribution of DSH funding to individual hospitals, but the Federal government caps the amount of DSH funding that individual hospitals can receive at their “DSH cap”—their losses from treating Medicaid patients and the uninsured.
+While states have flexibility in determining the distribution of DSH funding to individual hospitals, the Federal government caps the amount of DSH funding that individual hospitals can receive at their “DSH cap”—their losses from treating Medicaid patients and the uninsured.

 Hospital Uncompensated Care Trends